Fast quantum state discrimination with nonlinear PTP channels: Conclusion

-\item[(ii)] Second, the fixed points ${\bf r}^{\rm fp}_{+,-}$ are not perfectly distinguishible.
+Although appealing, this gate has limitations: (i) First, finite experimental resolution and control will limit the smallest values of initial state separation $\epsilon$ achievable in practice.
+If the inputs to the discriminator are the outputs of a preceding process, they will also come with errors. (ii) Second, the fixed points ${\bf r}^{\rm fp}_{+,-}$ are not perfectly distinguishable.
 Although there is considerable flexibility in choosing their location, in practice they need to be well within the Bloch ball to ensure positivity.
-If the ${\bf r}^{\rm fp}_{+,-}$ are too close to the surface $|{\bf r}|=1$, trajectories approaching them may lead to unphysical solutions leaving the Bloch ball.
+If the ${\bf r}^{\rm fp}_{+,-}$ are too close to the surface $|{\bf r}|=1$, trajectories approaching them may lead to unphysical solutions leaving the Bloch ball. (iii) And third, there will likely be errors associated with the effective model itself.